Nebius-Academy/knowledge-base/_posts/2025-06-06-llm-inference-essentials.md

 1. For the first take, we'll draft an approximate calculation ignoring KV-cache and LLM's architectural details.
 We assume here that we work with relatively low context sizes, so that KV-cache size $\ll$ weights size.

-2. For the second take, we'll try to take into account as much as we can, leaving behind only activations and....
+2. For the second take, we’ll try to take into account transformer arhitecture, calculating flops for every operation and assuming the use of a KV-cache.

 And the results will surprise us.